Showing posts with label Orlestone. Show all posts

 Until 2013 there were five pubs within three miles of the village cross.
 At present there are three - the Duke's Head in Hamstreet itself, the Woolpack Inn in Warehorne and the White Horse in Bilsington.
 The Blue Anchor (Ruckinge) and World's Wonder (Warehorne) have sadly been allowed to disappear.

-Marsh Road has Annings Motors garage, Smart Dogs grooming centre and Hamstreet Garden Centre which also has a cafe.
+Marsh Road has Annings Motors garage and Hamstreet Garden Centre which also has a cafe.
+There is currently an empty shop unit at the garage.
 Hamstreet Primary Academy (the school) is located in Ashford Road.

 In Warehorne Road there is a dental clinic and Angela Hirst estate agency.
 There is currently an empty unit where the hairdresser’s used to be.
 Travel just out of the village and you'll find a vineyard, the mild climate of this part of Kent being particularly good for wine production.